 - 1. The resolution of CERES TRMM is 10 km at nadir and the resolution of ERBE ERBS is 40 km at nadir so that the surface area observed by ERBS is 16 times larger than the area observed by TRMM. - 2.
 The nominal scan mode for ERBE was crosstrack to provide good area coverage.
 TRMM has two scan modes.
 The Fixed Azimuth Plane scan mode is similar to ERBE.
-The Rotating Azimuth Plane (RAP) scan mode was added to TRMM to provide angular coverage for construction of Angular Distribution Models (ADMs). - 3.
-TRMM is in a low inclination (35°) orbit that precesses through all local times in 46 days.
+The Rotating Azimuth Plane (RAP) scan mode was added to TRMM to provide angular coverage for Angular Distribution Models construction. - 3.
+The TRMM orbit is in a low inclination (35°) orbit that precesses through all local times in 46 days.
 The ERBS had an inclination of 57° and a precessionary period of 72 days. - 4.
 The longwave channel on ERBE was replaced by an 8 to 12 μm window channel on TRMM. - 5.
 The data rate on ERBS was 30 measurements per second.
 The data rate on CERES is 100 measurements per second. - 6.
-The ERBE ERBS S4 data product is a binary file of about 15 MB.
-The CERES TRMM ES4 product is an HDF file of about 27 MB.
+The ERBE ERBS S9 data product is a binary file of about 75 MB.
+The CERES TRMM ES9 product is an HDF file of about 72 MB. - 7.
+Edition 2 uses a different unfiltering algorithm than either Edition 1 or ERBE (Loeb et al., 2000).